bluegrizzly/WineManPub/install/readme.txt

 	- create wineman app with port 58404
 	- In iis manager: application pool of wineman, set .net to 4
 	- web.config may need to change .net to 4.0
+	- Set the application pool->Advanced settings->ProcessModel : Identity to username which can see all printers.

 - Install mysql server+ workbench
 	- set password: piepasri

 ------------
 security